 The answer comes down to several factors:

 On a K73 or Q73 board, there is an incentive to bet a marginal top pair holding (e.g. K8, Q9) to protect or gain value from our opponents’ overcards.
-However, on an Ace-high board, there is no need for AceX to protect against overcards; anything that isn’t a draw is nearly dead.
-This lack of urgency causes hands like marginal AceX – which can often only get one or two streets anyway – to delay to the turn or river in hopes of seeing a safe runout.
+However, on an Ace-high board, there is no need for Ace-x to protect against overcards; anything that isn’t a draw is nearly dead.
+This lack of urgency causes hands like marginal Ace-x—which can often only get one or two streets anyway—to delay to the turn (or even the river) in hopes of seeing a sign of safety on the runout.

-Additionally, the big blind has a large amount of AceX in range as well, causing bets with hands like KK and QQ to cut equity much quicker.
+Additionally, the BB has a large amount of Ace-x in range as well, causing bets with hands like KK and QQ to cut equity much quicker.

-On an Ace-High board, the big blind often lacks middling hands; they connect or completely miss.
+On an Ace-high board, the Big Blind often lacks middling hands; they connect or completely miss.
 This polarity causes a proportionally large amount of continues as a check-raise as opposed to a check-call.
-This can be problematic for IP, because OOP often uses a large check-raise size with 2-pair+ and bluffs.
-This check-raise will often cause even IP’s strong Top pair to become immediately indifferent on the flop.
+This can be problematic for IP, because OOP often uses a large check-raise size with two pair+ and bluffs.
+This check-raise will often cause even IP’s strong top pair to become immediately indifferent on the flop.

 Rather than always looking at bets, another great way to analyze a flop is by looking at checks.

-OOP only ever uses a large raise sizing on this flop consisting of 2-pair+ for value.
+OOP only ever uses a large raise sizing on this flop consisting of two pair+ for value.
 Most of the bluffs consist of straight draws and weak board pairs.

 Flop Pairing